rryam/QuoteKit/README.md

 - `Author`

 The object represents a single author.
 You can get the link to their Wikipedia page or their official website using `link.` `bio` contains a brief, one paragraph about the author.
-Use' description' instead to get a shorter description of the person's occupation or what they're known for. `quotes` contains an array of the author's quote.
+Use `description` instead to get a shorter description of the person's occupation or what they're known for. `quotes` contains an array of the author's quote.

 ```swift
 struct Author: Decodable, Identifiable {